PDXplorer PDX Viewer Software

 See PDXpert/PDXplorer IPC-2570 extensions for technical information about password-protected PDX packages.

-Open source folder Open PDX package folder§
+- Open PDX package folder§

 Opens the folder that contains the current PDX package file.
 If no package has been opened, the default Documents folder opens.
 This folder is saved when you close PDXplorer, and available when you re-open the application.

-Open saved query results folder Open saved query results folder§
+- Open saved query results folder§

 Opens the folder that contains the most recent query results saved as comma-separated values ("CSV").
 If no query result files have been saved, the default Documents folder opens.
 This folder is saved when you close PDXplorer, and available when you re-open the application.

-Open saved attachments folder Open saved file attachments folder§
+- Open saved file attachments folder§

 Opens the folder that contains file attachments that were saved from the PDX package.
 If no file attachments have been saved, the default Documents folder opens.
 This folder is saved when you close PDXplorer, and available when you re-open the application.

-Open working folder Open package working folder§
+- Open package working folder§

 Opens the temporary folder where the PDX package file has been converted into a SQLite database file.
 PDXplorer exports SQL query results from this temporary database.